 DEALING WITH LOSS

-SAIF Bereavement Care provides a range of services to bereaved people over the age of 18
+SAIF Care provides a range of services to bereaved people over the age of 18

 The death of someone important to us will probably be one of the most difficult experiences we ever have to face.
 Grief is what we feel after a significant loss such as bereavement and our feelings of grief can take many forms, including sadness, anger, relief, depression and many others.
 Everyone experiences grief differently and there is no ‘normal’ or ‘right’ way to grieve.
 Grief is completely natural after bereavement and people cope with it with help and support either from family or friends, or from an organisation like ours.

-SAIF Bereavement Care is a service offered by selected funeral homes that are members of the Society of Allied and Independent Funeral Directors (SAIF).
+SAIF Care is a service offered and funded by selected funeral homes that are members of the Society of Allied and Independent Funeral Directors (SAIF).

-SAIF Bereavement Care provides a range of services to bereaved people over the age of 18, including:
+SAIF Care provides a range of services to bereaved people over the age of 18, including:

 - A freephone telephone helpline 0800 917 7224 which is open from 9am-9pm, Monday-Friday.
 Our friendly, supportive helpline staff are available through our helpline to offer information, advice and a listening ear.